 Connection Type Choose the connection type as L2TP if your ISP provides you with an L2TP account.
 Username Enter the L2TP username provided by your ISP.
 Password Enter the L2TP password provided by your ISP.
 Connection Mode Choose the connection mode, including Connect Automatically , Connect Manually and Time-Based .
 Connect Automatically: The router will activate the connection automatically when the router reboots or the connection is down.
 Connect Manually: You can manually activate or terminate the connection.
 Time-Based: During the specified period, the router will automatically activate the connection.
-Time Choose the effective time range when the Connection Mode is chosen as Time-
+Time Choose the time range for automatic connection.
+To create the time range, go to Preferences &gt; Time Range &gt; Time Range .

-Bandwidth uppe Con- ensu Downstream Spec cify the upstream bandwidth of the WAN port.
-The value configured here is the er limit of the "Maximum Upstream Bandwidth" on Transmission &gt; Bandwidth trol > Bandwidth Control page, to make "Bandwidth Control" take effect, please are this parameter is set correctly. cify the downstream bandwidth of the WAN port.
-The value configured here is the er limit of the "Maximum Downstream Bandwidth" on Transmission &gt; Bandwidth trol > Bandwidth Control page, to make "Bandwidth Control" take effect, please are this parameter is set correctly.
-MTU Spec cify the MTU (Maximum Transmission Unit) of the WAN port.
-I is the maximum data unit transmitted in the physical network.
-When L2TP is cted, MTU can be set in the range of 576-1460 bytes.
+Upstream Bandwidth Specify the upstream bandwidth of the WAN port.
+This value is the upper limit of the Maximum Upstream Bandwidth on Transmission &gt; Bandwidth Control page.
+Also, this value determines the bandwidth ratio of each WAN port after Bandwidth Based Balance Routing is enabled on Transmission &gt; Load Balancing &gt; Basic Settings page.
+Downstream Bandwidth Specify the downstream bandwidth of the WAN port.
+This value is the upper limit of the Maximum Downstream Bandwidth on Transmission &gt; Bandwidth Control page.
+Also, this value determines the bandwidth ratio of each WAN port after Bandwidth Based Balance Routing is enabled on Transmission &gt; Load Balancing &gt; Basic Settings page.
+MTU Specify the MTU (Maximum Transmission Unit) of the WAN port.
+MTU is the maximum data unit transmitted in the physical network.
+When L2TP is selected, MTU can be set in the range of 576-1460 bytes.
 The default value is 1460.
-Primary/ (Opt Secondary DNS ional) Enter the IP address of the DNS server provided by your ISP. the WAN port to a VLAN.
-Generally, you don't need to manually configure it ss required by your ISP. the \ tags the o efault, the WAN port is automatically assigned to a VLAN, and the egress rule of VLAN is UNTAG, so the packets are transmitted by the WAN port without VLAN.
-If you want the WAN port to transmit packets with VLAN tag, you need to create corresponding VLAN first and configure its egress rule as TAG, then manually the WAN port to that VLAN.
-To create VLANs, go to Network > VLAN > VLAN .
-Connection seco ect the secondary connection type provided by your ISP.
-If you select the ondary connection type as Static IP, you need to configure IP Address, Subnet k, Default Gateway, Primary/Second DNS. som secondary connection is required for L2TP connection.
-The router will get e necessary information after the secondary connection succeeded.
-These mation will be used in the L2TP connection process.
-VPN Server/ Ente Domain Name r the VPN Server/Domain Name provided by your ISP.
-IP Address Ente r the IP address provided by your ISP for the secondary connection.
-Subnet Mask Ente r the subnet mask provided by your ISP for the secondary connection.
-Default Gateway Ente r the default gateway provided by your ISP for the secondary connection. er the primary/secondary DNS provided by your ISP for the secondary nection.
-Connect/ Click the button to active/terminate the connection.
+Primary/ Secondary DNS (Optional) Enter the IP address of the DNS server provided by your ISP.
+VLAN Add the WAN port to a VLAN.
+Generally, Generally, you don't need to enable VLAN for the WAN port unless required by your ISP.
+VLAN ID If VLAN for the WAN port is enabled, you need to enter a VLAN ID.
+Then the WAN port is automatically assigned to the VLAN.
+By default, the egress rule of the VLAN is UNTAG, so the packets are transmitted by the WAN port without VLAN tags.
+If you want the WAN port to transmit packets with VLAN tag, you need to configure its egress rule as TAG.
+To configure VLANs, go to Network &gt; VLAN &gt; VLAN .
+Secondary Connection Select the secondary connection type according to the requirements of your ISP.
+The secondary connection is required for L2TP connection.
+The router will get some necessary information after the secondary connection succeeded.
+The information will be used in the L2TP connection process.
+Dynamic IP: If you select the secondary connection type as Dynamic IP, the router set up the secondary connection dynamically.
+Static IP: If you select the secondary connection type as Static IP, you need to configure IP Address, Subnet Mask, Default Gateway, Primary/Second DNS for the secondary connection.
+VPN Server/ Domain Name Enter the VPN Server/Domain Name provided by your ISP.
+IP Address Enter the IP address provided by your ISP for the secondary connection.
+Subnet Mask Enter the subnet mask provided by your ISP for the secondary connection.
+Default Gateway Enter the default gateway provided by your ISP for the secondary connection.
+Primary/ Secondary DNS Enter the primary/secondary DNS provided by your ISP for the secondary connection.